Terminal Aérea metro station: History and construction

-Line 5 of the Mexico City Metro was built by Cometro, a subsidiary of Empresas ICA.
-Its first section, where Terminal Aérea station is located, was opened on 19 December 1981, running from Pantitlán to Consulado stations.
+Line 5 of the Mexico City Metro was constructed by Cometro, a subsidiary of Empresas ICA.
+Its first section, where Terminal Aérea station is located, opened on 19 December 1981, running from Pantitlán to Consulado stations.

 Terminal Aérea metro station was built with Santo Tomás marble floors, travertine marble walls, and rustic-textured stucco plafond.
-The track between Oceanía and Terminal Aérea stations spans 1174 m, and descends from the grade level to the underground level, with a 4.9% slope at the time of its opening.
-For the opposite section toward Hangares, which is 1153 m long, the tunnel was built with slurry walls using the Milan method.
+The track section between Oceanía and Terminal Aérea stations spans 1174 m, and descends from ground level to the underground section, with a 4.9 percent slope when the line opened.
+The opposite section toward Hangares, which is 1153 m long, was built using slurry walls and the Milan method.

-Near the station, in Colonia Peñon de los Baños, workers found the remains of mammoths, bison, horses, camels, birds, and fishes, as well as a Teotihuacan settlement.
+Near the station, in Peñon de los Baños, workers discovered the remains of mammoths, bison, horses, camels, birds, and fish, as well as a Teotihuacan settlement.

 Name and pictogram

-Before the station was built, Mexico City International Airport was serviced by the Aeropuerto station on Line 1 (the Pink line), located 15 blocks away to the south.
-After the Terminal Aérea metro station was constructed, many people continued to disembark at Aeropuerto station due to its confusing name and the station's airliner silhouette pictogram.
-It was not until 1997 that the station was renamed "Boulevard Puerto Aéreo", and the logo was updated to feature a logo of a bridge with a dome below, reflecting local landmarks.
-The pictogram for Terminal Aérea metro station depicts an airliner in front of a control tower instead.
+Before Terminal Aérea metro station was built, Mexico City International Airport was serviced by the Aeropuerto metro station on Line 1 (Pink line), located 15 blocks away to the south.
+After Terminal Aérea station was opened, many passengers continued to disembark at Aeropuerto station because of its confusing name and airliner pictogram.
+It was not until 1997 that Aeropuerto station was renamed "Boulevard Puerto Aéreo", and its pictogram was changed to depict a bridge with a dome beneath it, reflecting nearby landmarks.
+By contrast, the pictogram for Terminal Aérea metro station depicts an airliner in front of a control tower.

 Incidents

-On 4 May 2015, a train crashed at Oceanía metro station when a train coming from Terminal Aérea crashed with another one parked at the end of the platforms.
-The crash was caused by a brake failure, coupled with heavy rain and hail.
-Terminal Aérea station was temporarily closed for repairs after the crash.
+On 4 May 2015, a train collided at Oceanía metro station when a train arriving from Terminal Aérea crashed into another one parked at the end of the platform.
+Authorities attributed the crash to brake failure, coupled with heavy rain and hail.
+Terminal Aérea station was temporarily closed for repairs after the accident.

-Since 1981, subsidence caused by rain had increased the slope between both stations to at least 7%.
-To address the sinkings, a 1 km tunnel extension was planned but canceled due to budget constrains.
-Instead, an 800 m anti-rain roof that cost Mx$65 million was built to prevent the tracks from getting wet and reduce the risk of trains sliding.
+Since 1981, subsidence caused by rain had increased the slope between Oceanía and Terminal Aérea to at least seven percent.
+To address further sinkings, authorities planned a 1 km tunnel extension, but the project was canceled because of budget constraints.
+Instead, an 800 m rain shield costing Mex$65 million was built to prevent the tracks from getting wet and reduce the risk of trains sliding.

-From 1 to 16 March 2020, Terminal Aérea, Hangares, and Pantitlán stations were closed due to a gasoline leak at a surface petrol station.
+From 1 to 16 March 2020, Terminal Aérea, Hangares, and Pantitlán stations were closed due to a gasoline leak at a nearby gas station.

+Unlike other key metro stations that were renovated to accommodate the expected tourist demand ahead of the 2026 FIFA World Cup, Terminal Aérea metro station did not undergo any major renovations.
+La Jornada reported in March 2026 that the station had damp walls, saltpeter buildup on the ceilings, a grated drain with leaks, rusted metal structures, sheets and wires used to cover leaks, nonfunctional lamps, and dirty mural cases.
+The water-related issues worsen during the rainy season.
+In the same year, a guide rail expanded in the section leading to Hangares station, reportedly because of heat, causing a partial closure for most of the day on 7 May.